Syed Karam Ali Shah: Missionary activities

-First Battle
+Battle of Ghoramara (1326)

 After settling in Bagha, Syed Karam Ali Shah and the other dervishes, under Shah Makhdum’s leadership, began preparing for battle.
-Although they arrived in 1289 CE, the first battle took place in 1326 CE.
+Although they arrived in 1289 CE, the first battle took place in 1326.
 Many soldiers and horses died on both sides.
 The battlefield later came to be known as "Ghoramara" (Horse Killer).

-Today, there is a post office in Ghoramara, near Boalia Police Station in central Rajshahi.
+Today, there is a post office in Ghoramara, near Boalia in central Rajshahi.
 The outcome of this battle is not recorded in history.
 However, historians believe that neither side achieved a decisive victory.

 Second Battle

 Since the first battle ended without resolution, a second battle became held.
 The local feudal lords in Rajshahi regrouped with more power.
 Meanwhile, the number of Muslim dervishes increased as their preaching continued.
 In this battle, the dervishes won, and the feudal lords fled.
-To commemorate the victory, a triumphal arch was built in Bagha.
+To commemorate the victory, a triumphal arch was built in Bagha and the area was renamed to Makhdumnagar.
 The ruins of this arch still exist, and the battle was documented on a stone plaque.